SteveJustin1963/tec-OSC-BG/README.md

 one day to the next due to speed control adjustments."

-BG has shrunk this pcb down to the size of the 4049 ic. its available in different clocks speeds.
+BG has shrunk this pcb down to the size of the 4049 ic and goes into the socket. its available in different clock speeds, preferably standard baud rates.

 I would also like to add a single stepper version with bus LEDS for debugging.